 There may come a time when you want to compile all of your interests, passions, and thoughts into a singular work of love.

-Water, pilsner malt, spelt, rye, oats, Celeia hops, yeast (Brettanomyces, wild Saccharomyces, saison) and lactic acid bacteria.
+Water, malt (Balder), spelt, rye, oats, hops (Styrian Goldings), yeast (Brettanomyces and wild Saccharomyces) and lactic acid bacteria.

 Spring 2016 - ongoing

-Some people write their theses.
-I'm brewing mine.
-It's a compilation of the wild, funky flavors that I love attained by semi-spontaneous fermentation and an ever-developing house culture of wild yeast and lactic acid bacteria (LAB) endemic to my location, giving notes of overripe fruit, citrus, spices, and silage.
-This, in combination with Swedish grains and malts, gives us a truly indigenous farmhouse ale.
-It is also fermented with in neutral oak barrels, giving an ideal condition for a house culture to develop as well as a rustic edge and crispness to the fermentation quality.
-The classic European hops interact with light in the green bottles that Thesis comes in, giving a complementary hop funk as is customary in classic saisons.
+While I've written a thesis now, I'm brewing one as well.
+It's a compilation of the wild, funky flavors that I love attained by semi-spontaneous fermentation and an ever-developing house culture of wild yeast and lactic acid bacteria (LAB) endemic to my location, giving notes of overripe fruit and citrus, and classic continental hops give spice and grass.
+This, in combination with Swedish grains and a locally grown heirloom malt, gives us a truly indigenous farmhouse ale.

-Inspired by the nearly lost tradition of brewing "bière de coupage" in Belgium, a fresh, spicy, young batch is blended with a funky, complex, tart aged batch of the same ale for a diverse range of flavors in one beer.
-A bottle refermentation for carbonation also allows for continued, dynamic ageing, as you may wish to put the beer away for a completely different experience in months or even years – the beer only becomes more complex, and the funk even deeper.
+A bottle refermentation for carbonation also allows for continued, dynamic aging, as you may wish to put the beer away for a completely different experience in months or even years – the beer only becomes more complex, and the funk even deeper.